viksit/keyframe/tutorial/README.md

 ```
 The last part of this file is the `Actions` class.
 This contains a simple mapping of intents to action handlers.
 For instance, if the bot detects that the user is asking to create a meeting, it'll invoke the `create_handler()` function.

-Next, we just define each handler function.
-Here's the code for the `cancel_handler` function:
+Next, we define each handler function.
+Here's the code for the `cancel_handler`:

 ```python
  def cancel_handler(self, **kwargs):